isc-projects/stork/doc/devel.rst

    We acknowledge that users and developers have different needs, so the user and developer documents should eventually be separated.
-However, since the project is still in its early stages, this section is kept in the Stork ARM for convenience only.
+However, since the project is still in its early stages, this section is kept in the Stork ARM for convenience.

 Rakefile
 ========